Monday, July 13, 2020

 7. Carry good foods to eat (less of the empty sugars, etc), Vitamin C tabs, Zinc.
 Get enough rest.
 And watch the alcohol, etc.

 8. If you feel sick and especially have the norovirus or a fever, get off the trail and stay away from others.
 Know the symptoms of each type of virus.
 (Noro for instance is the stomach bug with runs and vomiting.
 Coronovirus is a fever and dry cough with chest irritation.
-The common cold is a sore throat and runny nose and usually no fever). if you exhibit signs of the virus, you MUST quarantine immediately. - Best bet right now is to avoid a backpacking trip and go when it's safe.
+The common cold is a sore throat and runny nose and usually no fever).

 Related Links: The Virus and Maildrops.

 Check out my Blissful Hiking Adventure and my series of books on the Appalachian Trail - Mountains Madness and Miracles and the Florida Trails - Gators Guts and Glory!